Opioid use disorder can affect anyone.

-The negative effects of prescription drug abuse have hit some Minnesotans harder than others.
+The negative effects of the opioid crisis have hit some Minnesotans harder than others.
 There are significant differences in drug overdose rates among racially and ethnically diverse populations in Minnesota as well as among the LGBTQ community.

 Community and Race Disparities